RacketyAlmond/TouristTrackPES/README.md

    - Under Sign-in method, enable Google
    - Add your OAuth 2.0 Client ID and Client Secret

-For detailed Google Auth setup: [Google Sign-In Documentation](https://developers.google.com/identity/sign-in/ios/start-integrating)
+For detailed Google Auth setup (Not of much use but it's there): [Google Sign-In Documentation](https://developers.google.com/identity/sign-in/ios/start-integrating)

 ## Environment Setup